 “The east coast of Tasmania has experienced protracted dry spells leading to drought in some areas with above average day and night time temperatures and a low likelihood of significant rain in the seasonal outlook,” Mark said.

 “In the current dry conditions, campfires can easily escape, spread rapidly are difficult to control and threaten people in campgrounds and nearby communities.”

 - All coastal reserves from Bellingham to Bridport, the north east coastal strip from Waterhouse Conservation Area to Mt William National Park, Snaky Creek and Tooms Lake Conservation Areas, and Maria Island National Park;

-- Further areas may be added if the fire risk in those areas escalates over spring and early summer.
+- Further locations may be added if the fire risk in particular areas escalates over summer.

 Gas stoves and gas barbecues will be permitted.

-“Our priority is community safety, and preventing bushfires from starting from abandoned, escaped or inappropriately managed campfires is part of our community and visitor safety strategy,” Paul said.
+“Our priority is community safety, and preventing bushfires from starting from abandoned, escaped or inappropriately managed campfires is part of our community and visitor safety strategy,” Mark said.

 Last year there were 73 reports of unattended campfires on PWS managed land, while the number is still high, this was a reduction from 162 in reports from the previous year.

-Restrictions have also been imposed on the use of pot fires as sparks, embers and disposal of ash from pot fires can also provide an ignition source.
+Restrictions have also been imposed on the use of pot fires.
+Embers and the disposal of coals and ash from pot fires as well as sparks can provide an ignition source.